common-voice/cv-sentence-extractor/README.md

 We can only extract at most 3 sentences per article.

 1. Download the latest Wikipedia dataset [backup dump from Wikimedia](https://dumps.wikimedia.org/backup-index-bydb.html), select the one with `pages-articles-multistream` in its name.
+If you don't want to download the whole dump file, you can also use the latest pages dump, e.g. https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles1.xml-pXXXpXXX.bz2 (replace `XXX` with the numbering found in the directory).

 Example (you can change "en" to your locale code)